Mini-class

 2. What to estimate?
 Are we trying to estimate reverse KL $D_{\mathrm{KL}}(q_\theta \| p)$ or forward KL $D_{\mathrm{KL}}(p \| q_\theta)$?

 3. How to use it?
-Is the KL term used as a differentiable loss term, or as a detached reward penalty (stop-gradient)?
+Is the KL term used as a differentiable loss term, or as a detached reward-shaping term (stop-gradient)?

-Before diving into the analysis, let’s unify our notation and derive two fundamental results that will be used repeatedly.
+Before getting into the analysis, let’s fix the notation and write down two basic results that will be used throughout.

 Notation: